 Notification of a financial representation to the authority

 The financial representative organization is registered by NTCA on the basis of the notification made on form no. 'T201 when requesting the tax number and NTCA establishes a tax number for the foreign undertaking on the basis of this notification.
 Any changes to the financial representative will also need to be notified to NTCA on form no. ‘T201.
-A private individual acting on behalf of the taxpayer – e.g. an employee of a financial representative organization – can be notified to NTCA on form called UJEGYKE.
+A private individual acting on behalf of the taxpayer – e.g., an employee of a financial representative organization – can be notified to NTCA on the form called UJEGYKE.

 Submission, notification of a power of attorney